ibm-cloud-docs/watson-knowledge-studio/publish-ml.md

 {: #pm-um}

 If you want to undeploy a model or find a model ID, view the **Deployed Models** page.

-### About this task
-{: #pm-att}

-What you see on the Deployed Models page depends on the [region](/docs/resources?topic=resources-services_region)that hosts your {{site.data.keyword.knowledgestudioshort}} instance.
-If the region supports instances managed by [IAM](/docs/iam?topic=iam-userroles) and [Cloud Foundry](/docs/iam?topic=iam-cfaccess) access management methods, you see a tab for each method.
-Models from instances that are managed by IAM are listed on the **Resource Groups** tab.
-Models from instances that are managed by Cloud Foundry are listed on the **Organizations** tab.

-If the region supports instances managed by only one of the access management methods, you see only one list of models, because only one access management method is applicable.

 ### Procedure
 {: #pm-pr}